Careers360 Logo

 Hence proved.

-Solve each of the following question using appropriate Euclid’s axiom: In the Fig.5.5, we have X and Y are the mid-points of AC and BC and AX = CY.
+Question:5 Solve each of the following questions using appropriate Euclid’s axiom: In Fig.5.5, we have X and Y are the mid-points of AC and BC, and AX = CY.
 Show that AC = BC.

 Answer: